 A team of School of Biological and Health Systems Engineering students, last month won a gold medal in an international synthetic biology competition.
 Their accomplishment?
 Engineering microalgae to bind arsenic in water, reduce it and sequester the toxic...

-VIDEO: Professor of Biomechanics Thurmon Lockhart talks to Arizona PBS about his app, the Lockhart Monitor, that he created to help prevent falls.
+Professor Thurmon Lockhart talks to Arizona PBS about his app, the Lockhart Monitor, that he created to help prevent falls.
+WATCH VIDEO

 School of Biological and Health Systems Engineering Associate Professor, Dr. David Brafman, a stem cell expert, explores taking the best molecular clues and tracing them all the way back to the start, to catch the very first manifestations of the the Alzheimer's...